Sunday, December 31, 2023

 Taken at the Sportsman’s Club of Franklin County in St. Albans, Vermont, in April 2023.
 The trainer was John Jacob.

 Taken at the Hudson Falls Fish & Game Club in Hudson Falls, New York, in June 2023.
 This course included basic instructor training (BIT).
 The trainer was Bill Cole (with assistants).
+In connection with this course, I also took the NRA Basic Rifle Shooting Course again.

 Taken at the Pemigewasset Valley Fish & Game Club in Holderness, New Hampshire, in September 2023.
 The trainer was Jack Potter (with assistants).